----------------------

 1. The huge transfer of wealth to failed banks sucked a lot of energy out of the economy.
 In other words, the bank bailouts that are credited with keeping things from getting worse are in fact what made things worse.

 2. The bloated housing and financial sectors created broader distortions in the economy.
 If the value of New York City's exports of financial services falls, then that has all sorts of effects.
 The city's nontraded goods and services sector is adversely affected.
 Its imports from other parts of the U.S. and the rest of the world fall.
 And so on.
-All sorts of trading patterns need to change, and that requires considerable recalculation.
+All sorts of trading patterns need to change, and that requires considerable recalculation.3.
+Part of the adjustment process in the economy involves physical relocation.
+The nature of the collapse in the housing market means that relocation costs go up, which reduces the economy's capacity to adjust.

 4. Since 2000, the economy has been in an innovation slump.
 The human genome project yielded less immediate benefits than expected.
 Progress in computer and communications technology has become evolutionary, not revolutionary.
 Nanotechnology is far too immature to create major new business opportunities.